Ichoran/teensy-stimulus/README.md

 Teensy stimulus measures all times in seconds.
 A _duration_ is given by eight decimal digits including an optional decimal point `.`.
 A leading zero is required for times less than one second, and all values must be padded with zeros to reach eight total characters.
 Thus, `0.0000001` is the shortest non-zero time possible and `99999999` is the longest (about three years); `1.000000` and `00000001` are two different ways to specify one second.

-Note also that the internal clock on the Teensy 3.1 is not accurate to one part in ten million (or a hundred million).
+Note also that the internal clock on the Teensy 3.1 is not accurate to one part in a hundred million (or even one in a million).
 Synchronization should not be performed by dead reckoning alone, but by querying the internal clock of the Teensy.

 ### Specifying a Stimulus Train